 Life insurance is a fundamental part of one’s financial safety net.
 But having life insurance and having enough of it are two different issues.
 And that’s what should be taken into account for those getting coverage through their employer.

 Is it enough?

-In fact, the Life Insurance and Market Research Association (LIMRA) estimates that less than a third of life insurance shoppers believe they have enough coverage.1
+In fact, the Life Insurance and Market Research Association (LIMRA) estimates that less than 40 percent of life insurance shoppers believe they have enough coverage.1

 “It’s smart to periodically review whether your existing coverage is adequate, and open enrollment period is a good time to do it,” said Lee McGowan, managing director at Monument Group Wealth Advisors, in Concord, Massachusetts, in an interview.
 (How much do you need?
 Life insurance calculator)

 If offered without cost, you should always take part in your employer’s group life insurance plan.